 Mental health affects every aspect of life.
 While some might consider mental health the chemical processes in the brain that influence how people think, feel, and engage with the world, everything affects mental health.
 Diet, exercise, sleep, relationships, and overall physical health can impact mental health.
 Genetics, generational trauma, and life experiences can profoundly affect someone’s mental health and how they manage it.
 Poor mental health can cause someone to experience a poorer quality of life.

 Do I Need Mental Health Treatment?

-Unfortunately, many people become accustomed to living with anxiety, depression, and other mental health disorders without treatment.
+Unfortunately, many people become accustomed to living with anxiety, depression, and other mental health conditions without treatment.
 This can lead to self-soothing with drugs, alcohol, and other self-harming behaviors.
-It’s important to remember that mental health is constantly shifting, and mental health disorders are treatable.
+It’s important to remember that mental health is constantly shifting, and mental health conditions are treatable.
 If you or someone in your life is struggling with mood swings, low mood, anxiety, or other changes in overall well-being, it may be time to seek treatment.

-Common symptoms of mental health disorders include:
+Common symptoms of mental health conditions include:

 - Struggling to express emotions